rust-lang/rfcs/text/0000-partial_types.md

 _Note: It is highly recommended to deprecate operator `%` as a remainder function (it is still no ambiguities to write "`\s+%\s+`"), and replace it with another operator (for example: `%mod` / `%rem` / `mod` / `rem`) to not to be confused by type access._

-## Traits with access variants
+## Access variants and parameters in Trait

-We could already write Traits with **safe** abstract functions (with no body), that consumes partial types having only variants of type access in Trait declaration
+We could already write Traits with **safe** abstract functions (with no body), which consumes partial access type having only variants of type access.
 ```rust
 // case (B1)
 pub trait Upd {